 There are several ways to connect with me online.
-I regularly post entries and communicate with readers on my Facebook and Twitter pages.
+Besides adding new blogs and information to these webpages, I regularly post entries and communicate with readers on my official Facebook and Twitter pages.
 For videos, visit my YouTube page.
-An RSS feed is available for web page updates, too.
+An RSS feed is available for web page updates.
 (Clickable icons are below.)

-Would you like to receive regular Outlandish Updates from me by e-mail, including the latest information about new Outlander and Lord John releases?
-Visit the sign-up page to start receiving my free e-newsletters, distributed by Random House!
-More information…
+Would you like to receive periodic Outlandish Updates by e-mail, such as information about new Outlander and Lord John releases?
+Visit the sign-up page to start receiving free e-newsletters distributed by Random House (U.S.) More information…

 You may also join me in multiple current discussions about my books and short fiction on TheLitForum.com You’ll need to create your account (with a user name and password) to join in; just follow the instructions on the website.
 One you have your login created, click here to go to my Diana Gabaldon Forum directly.
 TheLitForum.com is a descendant of the discontinued Compuserve Lit Forum, which I’ve been a part of since the late 1980s (before Outlander was published).